snackCake/docs/Appendix/Load-Time-Weaving.md

 [Spring instrument jar download](https://github.com/BroadleafCommerce/DemoSite/raw/master/lib/spring-instrument-3.2.2.RELEASE.jar)

 > Note: the recommended version for Spring instrument might change as the version of Spring that Broadleaf targets changes

+## Important Note

+There have been known issues with instrumentation when the Spring Instrument JAR is located either in the Tomcat lib directory or inside of the WAR of the application.

+It is *strongly* recommended to keep the spring-instrument JAR in a separate directory from Tomcat.